scooterh4/scooterh4/README.md

 My name is Scott and I'm a Full Stack Software Developer between Calgary, AB and Squamish, BC.
 Outside of programming, I love rock climbing 🧗‍♂️, sking ⛷️, the Calgary Flames 🔥, and science fiction 📖.

-🔨 Currently I'm working on a sudoku web app made with React called [webdoku.](https://github.com/scooterh4/webdoku)
+🧩 I made a sudoku web app with React called [webdoku.](https://github.com/scooterh4/webdoku).
+Checkout the [deployment.](https://master.d3cy14eqs3xow1.amplifyapp.com/)

-✔️ I've created a React web app that allows users to log their indoor rock climbs.
+🧗‍♂️ I've created a React web app that allows users to log their indoor rock climbs.
 This was my first time using React, and I learned a lot in the process.
 You can checkout the [repo](https://github.com/scooterh4/crimpdaddy) or the [latest deployment.](https://crimpdaddy-db2af.web.app/)

 💻 When I'm not contributing to a project, I'm usually doing Leetcode problems.
 Checkout my [Leetcode profile.](https://leetcode.com/scooterh/)